btzs/btzs.github.io/_posts/2020-12-11-flash-smart-plug-tasmota-tuya-convert.markdown

        Make sure nothing else is plugged into your IoT device while attempting to flash.
     3. Press ENTER to continue

-Connect for phone, tablet, kindle, etc. and press 'Enter'.
+Connect for phone, tablet, kindle, etc. to the WiFi network your computer has set up for flashing the device.
+It is called vtrust-flash.
+Press 'Enter' once it is connected.

     ======================================================